|Survey name||Construction Output in Great Britain|

 Uses and users

-The data published in the Output in the Construction Industry statistical bulletin are used by a variety of different users.
+The data published in the Construction output statistical bulletin are used by a variety of different users.
 These include:

 - Eurostat, to comply with statutory requirements as part of the short-term statistics regulation and to allow comparison and analysis of competitive performance across all member states across the EU